 Most cloth pads and pants are estimated to last up to five years if they’re properly cared for.
 Some people say theirs last even longer than that.
 A menstrual cup can last up to 10 years.
 Make sure to read the care instructions to help your reusables last as long as possible.
 Think of all the single use products you would use in that time!

-Yes, but you need to make sure to pinch the base of the cup when removing it to break the suction/seal.
+You can use reusable period products with an intrauterine device (IUD).
+When using a menstrual cup you'll need to make sure to pinch the base of the cup when removing it to break the suction/seal.
 This should be done for all cup users but it’s especially important for those with an IUD so that you don’t accidentally pull it down.
-You could also try a menstrual disk as these don’t rely on suction to keep a seal.
+You could also try a menstrual disc as these don’t rely on suction to keep a seal.

 The number of pads you’ll need will vary depending on how heavy your period is and how often you change your pads.
 You’ll want to have enough pads to cover at least a few days of your period so that you can wash some and wear them again.
 Generally, a dozen pads should be enough.

-How do I find the right pad for my needs?
+How to find the right pad for you

 The right pads for you will depend on your flow.
 If you have a heavier flow, you’ll want to go for thicker pads with more absorbency.
 Likewise, if you have a lighter flow, you can opt for thinner pads.
 One way to get started is to use a similar flow to the single use pads that you like.